ThistleBunny/ton-pishock/readme.md

 To get a shocker share code, go to the [control](https://pishock.com/#/control) page for the PiShock.
 Click the share button, and then "+Code" to generate a share code.
 If you'd like to set limits (recommended), click the gear icon.
 Be sure that the duration_damage, duration_death, and strength_max options are all set at or below any limits you set on PiShock's website.

-The action_damage and action_death values should always be lowercase.
-If they are not typed exactly as above, the script will skip these actions.
+The action_damage and action_death values determine if the shocker will give you a shock, vibrate, beep, or do nothing (none) when you take damage and die, respectively.
+Those words should be typed out as they are written above, otherwise the shocker will take no action on those events.

 The strength_max setting is the maximum power of shock/vibrate actions.
 Deaths will always be 100% of this value, while damage will be a percentage of this value.
 For example, if you set strength_max to 50, and then take 40% damage from a hit, you'd get 40% of 50%, meaning 20% of a shock/vibrate.
 If you die, you'll get a 50% shock/vibrate.